anephenix/sarus/README.md

 #### Queuing messages for delivery when the WebSocket connection is severed

-Sending a message from the client to the server depends on the WebSocket connection being open.
+Sending a message from a Websocket client to the server depends on the WebSocket connection being open.
 If the connection is closed, then you will need to either prevent the messages from being sent (block message delivery), or you will need to queue the messages for delivery (queue message delivery).
 Either option requires writing some JavaScript to do that.

 To handle this case, Sarus implements a client-based message queue, so that